 b.
 1985 – Massimo Branca is an independent documentary photographer.

 He graduated in Anthropology with a dissertation on the application of photography in social sciences and cultural investigation.
-He studied also classical Piano, Visual Arts and Statistics.
-He currently speaks a good level of Italian, English, Spanish and Romanian; he is learning Romani (Gypsy).
+He studied also Classical Piano, Visual Arts and Statistics.

 In 2009 he co-founded Collettivo Fotosocial, Italian association that uses visual storytelling to spread awareness of human condition and produce positive social change.
 Since 2011 he collaborates with IRFOSS (Institute of Research in Social Sciences) as teacher and photographer.